- Chart

 The Beaufort Bonnet Company

-- Strategic Rationale: Expanded the company's portfolio into the children's wear market with a high-end brand.
+- Strategic Rationale: Expanded Oxford's brand portfolio into the children's wear market.

 Growth Trajectory and Initiatives